Xeverous/the_website/website/pages/cpp/tutorials/beginner/05_user_defined_types/03_enum_flags/enum_flags.rst

 There are 12 independent settings in total and few aliases for common combinations.
 How does it work?
 Each value is a different power of 2 which in binary system will be a different bit.
 Each bit can be changed and tested separately through bit operations.

-.. a better example with << in definition?
+..
+TOEXAMPLE a better example with << in definition?

 *Bitmask types* are typically defined using bit shifts of increasing values.
 Since bit shifts are multiplications (or divisions in case of :cch:`>>`) by powers of 2, this clearly states the purpose of the code.
 Additionally it's easy to add a new enumerator - there is no need to compute its value.